Zerobeings/zerb-nft-marketplace/README.md

 ```

 #### Updating mbox.json and gbox.json files
-You will need to add your contract address and [projectId](https://cloud.walletconnect.com/sign-up) to the mbox.json and gbox.json files to establish a wallet connection.
+You will need to add your contract address to the mbox.json and gbox.json.

 The mbox.json file supports the connection to the mainnet.
 ```json